Welt der Wunder

 Why is the world in color?

 Roses are red, violets are blue - the world in all its beauty appears colorful and bright.
-But a closer look reveals a different picture: The world is not as colorful as we see it ...
+But a closer look reveals a different picture: In reality, the world is not as colorful as we see it.

 Dieser Beitrag ist auch verfügbar auf: Deutsch

 The fact that we can distinguish between yellow, red, and blue is due to the sensory cells in the eye called cones.
-The three different types of cones in the human eye can each receive a specific wavelength – and therefore one of the three primary colors.
+The three different types of cones in the human eye can each receive a specific wavelength-and therefore one of the three primary colors.
 When light of different wavelengths is reflected from an object, a mixture of colors is created.
 For example, when light with wavelengths corresponding to yellow and red hits the retina, the brain perceives the color orange.

 Welt der Wunder - Die App